VIVID: Human-AI Collaborative Authoring of Vicarious Dialogues from Lecture Videos: Related Work

 \subsection{Generating Diverse Educational Dialogues for Vicarious Learners at Scale}

-Large Language Models (LLMs) are becoming increasingly useful for educators, as they offer a range of benefits~\cite{martinez2014mtfeedback,wang2021seeing}.
-One area of research that has gained traction is their application in generating diverse learning materials~\cite{denny2023human,sarsa2022automatic}.
+Large Language Models (LLMs) are becoming increasingly useful for educators~\cite{martinez2014mtfeedback,wang2021seeing}.
+One promising area of research involves utilizing them to create a wide range of educational materials~\cite{denny2023human,sarsa2022automatic}.
 For example, Wang et al. ~\cite{wang2018qg} found that large pretrained language models (PLMs) can automate the generation of educational assessment questions.
 Other approaches introduce question generation models that automatically produce questions from educational content such as textbooks~\cite{wang2018qg, willis2019key}.

 However, they primarily focus on addressing the challenge of scaling the generation of specific question types and provide solutions primarily at the model level without considering the needs of instructors and learners.
 In contrast, Promptiverse~\cite{lee2022promptiverse} proposes a novel approach aimed at reducing the workload for instructors while delivering useful and diverse prompts to learners.
 Furthermore, ReadingQuizMaker~\cite{lu2023readingquizmaker} introduces a system to enable instructors to conveniently generate high-quality questions.
-While these systems offer the advantage of instructors' scalable prompt or question creation, neither system considers the level of learners generating these prompts or questions.
+Both systems allow instructors to create prompts or questions at scale, but neither considers the learners' level when generating them.
 Furthermore, they mainly focus on enhancing the diversity of single prompts or quizzes.
-Consequently, applying these approaches to generating various educational dialogues, which involve dynamic interactions between tutees and a tutor, may present challenges.
+Consequently, applying these approaches to generating diverse educational dialogues, which involve dynamic interactions between tutees and a tutor, may present challenges.